About

 I am passionate about technology that helps, whether that’s empowering people, enabling new opportunities, or correcting power disparities.
 I believe we have a moral imperative to ensure our technology is reliable, accessible, empathic, and as simple as the problem allows.
 I want technology to improve the status quo, not enforce it.

-Speaking of work, I’m currently a senior software engineer on the Emerging Applications Team at Kensho, where I help enable cutting-edge machine learning systems.
-Most of my work has been on natural language processing applications, including leading the development of a greenfield custom topic classification project.
-Recently, I’ve been working on improving the trustworthiness and reliability of systems backed by large language models.
+I’m currently a senior software engineer on the Emergence Team at Kensho, where I help enable cutting-edge machine learning systems.
+Recently, I’ve been leading S&P Global’s initiative to standardize data retrieval for LLM-enabled systems, improving the trustworthiness and reliability of our products.

 I love working at the boundaries, whether it’s between technologies, teams, or disciplines.

-In addition to my day job, I co-run Bear Track Lake Cabins with my mother.
+In addition to my role at Kensho, I manage Bear Track Lake Cabins with my mother.
 I hope to continue my father’s dream of sharing a unique piece of the Red River Gorge area with our guests and helping the local economy.
 I credit this work a lot with getting me into this industry and helping me realize the transformational ability of software—and the responsibility that comes with it.

 You can find more information about my professional experience on my LinkedIn profile.